18F/laptoptwo/CONTRIBUTING.md

 This document is about how to contribute to this codebase.
 This process looks a bit different depending on whether you’re a member of the public, an 18F employee, or a member of the outreach or site team.

+The [README](README.md) has some notes at the end about contributing; see those first.

 - [Public contributions](#public-contributions)
 - [Internal (18F) Contributions](#internal-18f-contributions)
 - [Public domain](#public-domain)